-The Company's principal shareholder, China National Gold, purchases gold dore bars from the CSH Gold Mine at prevailing market prices pursuant to a contract for the purchase and sale of dore dated January 27, 2012.
+The Company's principal shareholder, China National Gold, purchases gold dore bars from the CSH Gold Mine at prevailing market prices pursuant to a contracts for the purchase and sale of dore dated January 27, 2012 and May 7, 2014.
+An affiliate of China National Gold purchases copper concentrate from the Jiama Mine at prevailing prices pursuant to contracts for purchase and sale of copper concentrate dated January 27, 2012 and May 7, 2014.
 Please refer to the section of this report headed "Connected transactions and continuing connected transactions" above for further details.
-Mr. Sun, Mr. Song, Mr. Liu and Mr. Wu are executive officers of China National Gold.
+Mr. Song, Mr. Liu, Mr. Jiang and Mr. Sun are executive officers of China National Gold.